Frequently Asked Questions About the Speculation and Vacancy Tax

 The speculation and vacancy tax applies based on ownership as of December 31 each year.

-If a residential property has multiple owners, tax is divided among each owner based on their ownership share.
-For example, if you and your spouse are equal owners of a residential property in a taxable region, you’ll each owe tax on 50% of the home’s assessed value.
+If a residential property has multiple owners, any owed tax is divided among each owner based on their ownership share.
+For example, if you and your spouse are equal owners of a residential property in a taxable region, and no exemption applies, you’ll each owe tax on 50% of the home’s assessed value.

-A corporation, trustee or partner will pay tax at the highest rate that would be applicable to any of the corporate interest holders, beneficial owners or partnership interest holders if they held the residential property individually.
+The tax rate for a corporation, trustee or business partner will be the highest rate applicable to any of the corporate interest holders, beneficial owners or business partners if they held the residential property individually.

 If my home is in a designated taxable region, will I have to pay the speculation and vacancy tax?